 10. When do the cherry trees bloom?

-Depending on the weather, the cherry trees bloom sometime in the first two weeks of April.
-We were honored to be given 50 cherry trees in 2009 by Dr. Sen of the Urasenke Tea School.
-Check our calendar for special programming related to the cherry blossoms.
+Depending on the weather, the cherry trees bloom usually bloom sometime in the first two weeks of April.
+We were honored to be given 50 cherry trees in 2008 by Dr. Sen of the Urasenke Tea School.

 11. When is Japan House open to the public?

-Japan House is open for tea ceremonies and tours on Thursday afternoons, the third Saturday of each month for tours and for all special events.
+Japan House is open for tea ceremonies and tours on Thursday afternoons, the third Saturday of each month for tours during the academic year and for all special events.
 See our calendar for details.
 At other times Japan House is being used for classes, specially scheduled events and administrative work.